codio-c5/C5-Development/.guides/content/Lab-Part-1--Substitution-Ciphers--a176.md

 {Decrypt}(substitution/subdecrypt.sh)

 ## On Your Own
 Experiment with substitution ciphers on the left.
 Create your own key and enter it manually if you wish.
+For instance, exchange E with N and V with R so you can immediately see the first several characters change.
 (Duplicate characters will be removed and missing ones entered automatically.)

 - On line 1, where you see "never say never," type "An apple a day keeps the doctor away."
 - Click the `Encrypt` button.